seanho00/fire/slides/slides.md

 [Luke 12:58-59 (ESV)](# "ref")

 >>>
++ Mt5:25-26 interpers. rel.: hatred vs reconciliation
+  + prereq for God's forgiveness
+  + here: analogy/parable cf v54-56
+  + you know this from daily practical wisdom
+  + e.g. Sun Tzu
-+ accuser: opposed in righteousness
++ accuser: opponent in justice
   + has a claim against you according to what is right / lawful
   + v59 impl. you owe money
 + settle: be reconciled, paid up to be even
   + make effort: do work
-+ Mt5:25-26 interpers. rel.: hatred vs reconciliation
 + magistrate: ruler, authority
   + judge: decides fault, convicts, sentencing
   + officer: proctor, bailiff, handles repayment of debt